 - Innovation Credit

-Innovation Credit is a risk-bearing loan from the government, intended for the development phase of a technically new product, process or service, including development of medical products that require a clinical study.
-Funding may vary from 25% (large companies) to 45% (SMEs) of relevant project costs with a maximum of €10 million, and the remainder being financed by the company’s own resources.
+Innovation Credit is a risk bearing loan from the government for the technical or clinical development of a new product, process or service.
+Funding may vary from 25% for large-scale companies to 35% for medium sized companies, and 45% for small companies, of relevant project costs with a maximum of €10 million, and the remainder being financed by the company’s own resources.